kleinfreund/kleinfreund.de/src/posts/2015/2015-02-24-spring-is-coming.md

 ---
 It’s time again.
 Not only is spring at the door but also a new year for the blog.
 The first entry was posted on 1st February 2014.
 Today is not the 1st February?
 You are completely right about that.
 Don’t worry about that.
 In the last couple of days I’ve been tightening and loosening some screws.

-## Subdomain for Better Performance
+## Subdomain for better performance

 The most important change is the move to a subdomain.
 Look at it, it reads __hey.kleinfreund.de__ up there now.
 This has pragmatic reasons.
 If one points the root domain to the GitHub Pages IP via A Record it gets redirected.
 This is part of a DDoS mitigation strategy the girls and boys run over there (Anselm Hannemann <a href="https://helloanselm.com/2014/github-pages-redirect-performance/">wrote this down</a> last year).